imanadeko/Snowflake-project-Sales-data-modeling-and-visualization-for-a-NYC-coffee-shop/README.md

 ### Conclusion
 This project highlights the capabilities of Snowflake for data modeling and visualization.
 The use of SnowSQL for data manipulation and Snowflake's built-in visualization tools allows for effective analysis of sales data.
 For more advanced visualizations and interactive dashboards, integrating with tools like Tableau or Power BI is recommended.

+To read the full documentation on my blog, click [here](https://imanadeko.hashnode.dev/analyzing-sales-data-from-a-nyc-coffee-shop).